Getman History, Family Crest & Coats of Arms

-Early Notables of the Getman family (pre 1700)
+Early Notables of the Getman family

-More information is included under the topic Early Getman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Getman Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Getman family to the New World and Oceana
+Migration of the Getman family

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Getman name: John Gahan who landed in Pennsylvania in 1773; followed by James in 1842; another John in 1856; and Patrick in 1867; William Gahan settled in Boston Massachusetts in 1818..

-Contemporary Notables of the name Getman (post 1700)
+|Contemporary Notables of the name Getman (post 1700)

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.